What is a Logical Unit Number (LUN)?

 A Logical Unit Number (LUN) is a number used for recognizing a logical unit related to computer storage.
 A logical unit is a device which can be addressed by computer network protocols like Fibre Channel (FC), Small Computer System Interface (SCSI), Internet SCSI (iSCSI), File Transfer Protocol (FTP) and other such related protocols.

-Logical Unit Numbers are necessary for managing block storage arrays in a Storage Area.
+Logical Unit Numbers are necessary for managing block storage arrays in a Storage Area Network (SAN).
 Typically a LUN can be utilized in processes with any component supporting read/write.
 The term LUN was termed way back from the days SCSI was used, where each device was identified with a logical number and the maximum number was limited to eight at that time.
 Now, servers with more LUNs are the trend and they are getting connected to a conventional internal SCSI disk array.
 Conversely, the fundamental of storage for the server is referred to as a LUN.

 A logical unit number identifies a specific hard disk drive or a hard disk array in the storage environment with the help of a logical unit.
 So, taking this scenario into consideration a LUN could refer entire RAID set, a single drive or partition or multiple hard disk.
 In each case, the logical unit is treated as if it is a single device and is recognized by the LUN.